criteo/criteo-api-python-sdk/sdks/retailmedia_preview/docs/OnSiteRecommendationApi.md

 with criteo_api_retailmedia_preview.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = on_site_recommendation_api.OnSiteRecommendationApi(api_client)
-    catalogid = 1 # int | the identifier of the catalog to query
+    catalogid = "catalogid_example" # str | the identifier of the catalog to query
     inbot_discussion_body_model = InbotDiscussionBodyModel(
         data=InbotDiscussionDataInstanceModel(
             attributes=InbotDiscussion(